cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 </HighlightBox>

 In the Cosmos SDK, gRPC-Gateway provides an HTTP1.1 server with REST API and a base64-encoded Protobuf for data encoding; it exposes gRPC endpoints as REST endpoints.
-It routes on the server to gRPC and piggybacks off of LCD.
-Thus, it is also on port `1317`.
+It routes on the server to gRPC and piggybacks off of LCD, thus it is also on port `1317`.

 For example, if you cannot use gRPC for your application because a browser does not support HTTP2, you can still use the Cosmos SDK.
 The SDK provides REST routes via gRPC-Gateway.